Philipp Grubauer, Chris Driedger embrace Kraken’s goalie-tandem plan

 Driedger played his first full NHL season with Florida before the Kraken selected him, posting a .927 save percentage.
 This came after splitting time between the NHL and AHL and even ECHL since 2014.

 His moment seemed to have arrived with the Kraken, with just Joey Daccord from Ottawa as the other option, before Grubauer arrived.
-Now he’ll be in a similar role as he was in Florida, where he played alongside Sergei Bobrovsky as two options in net.
+He’ll be in a similar role as in Florida, where he played alongside Sergei Bobrovsky as two options in net.

-Grubauer, though, had a similar path before becoming reputable as one of the league’s elite goalies.
+Grubauer had a similar path before becoming one of the league’s elite goalies.

 The German goalie was a backup in Washington until going to Colorado in 2018, where he established himself.
-But, before the Avalanche he split time in the Capitals’ crease and bouncing between the AHL and ECHL.
+Before the Avalanche, he split time in the Capitals’ crease and bouncing between the AHL and ECHL.

 Both goaltenders knows what it feels like to wait his turn.
 Even as Driedger’s wait becomes a tiny bit longer as the 1-B goalie in Seattle, he has a role to play and hasn’t overthought it.